-Q5.
+Q 5.
 Can the IRMP disagree with the GP or specialist?

-A. SPPA would regard this as purely a professional matter for the IRMP to decide.
-If they did disagree, then they would need to set out why.
+A. This is a matter for the IRMP to decide.
+If they did disagree, they should set out their reasons for this.

-Q6.
+Q 6.
 If the IRMP has seen the member in the past for a different condition, can they still be deemed independent under the LGPS(S) 2018 regulations?

-A. The same IRMP who provided the original opinion would not be regarded as independent and the member would need to be referred to another IRMP.
+A. The IRMP who provided previous advice would not be regarded as independent for these purposes and the member should be referred to another IRMP.